Mature Masculine

 The Provider sees the world as a fertile garden, not a zero-sum game.
 This worldview makes all the difference.

 The Provider rejects this.
-He sees reality as generative—a garden that yields more when tended well.
+He sees reality as generative: a garden that yields more when tended well.
 Value can be created, not just redistributed.
 His service adds to the total.
 His care multiplies what's available.
 The more he gives wisely, the more there is for everyone.

 This isn't naive optimism.
 The Provider knows resources have limits.
-But he also knows that human creativity, love, and effort are generative forces.
+But he knows that human creativity, love, and effort are generative forces.
 A well-tended garden produces abundance.
 A well-served realm flourishes and generates more than it consumes.

 From this stance, service becomes natural.
 Contributing value becomes joyful rather than sacrificial.
-The Provider doesn't give from a shrinking pie—he tends a growing garden.
+The Provider doesn't give from a shrinking pie.
+He tends a growing garden.
 His generosity feeds the soil that feeds everyone, including himself.

 Interdependence